yektt/ManAnime-proposal/Proposal.md

   * avatar : string
   * avatar_url : string

   !
-If the avatar or avatar_url are empty, an image will be assigned by application.
+If the avatar or avatar_url are empty, an image will be assigned by default.
   !
-If the name is empty, a name will be assigned by application.
+If the name is empty, a name will be assigned by default.

   has_many: comments
   has_many: replies